 Normally a first or second-class Honours degree in Archaeology or a related discipline.
-It is also expected that the applicant will have already taken an undergraduate level module in Human Bioarchaeology/Human Osteology or equivalent, or have participated in a bioarchaeological/osteological field school, or have relevant professional experience.
+It is also expected that the applicant will have already taken an undergraduate level module in Human Bioarchaeology/Human Osteology or equivalent, have participated in a bioarchaeological/osteological field school, or have relevant professional experience.

 Months of entry

 - Combine theoretical knowledge and practical experience

 - Access a range of skeletal collections

 - Research the human bioarchaeological topic of your choice